-As a part of the Wills, Trust and Probate team, I ensure clients and their families are prepared for the future, and I’m there for them when they need our support the most.
+As a part of the Private Client team, I ensure clients and their families are prepared for the future, and I’m there for them when they need our support the most.

-My role as a wills, trusts and estates lawyer, is to help people during what is already a difficult time and I look to relieve them of the burden of probate administration.
+My role as a private client lawyer, is to help people during what is already a difficult time and I look to relieve them of the burden of probate administration.
 I’m there for my clients every step of the way, and I take the time to explain matters fully in a way ensures they feel in control and totally informed.

 I mostly work with individual clients and families over the time it takes to administer the estate, and I establish good relationships with both them and their trusted advisers, such as estate agents, banks, stockbrokers and share registrars.